magento/devdocs/src/guides/v2.4/install-gde/system-requirements-tech.md

 ## Elasticsearch

-*  As of Magento 2.4.0, you must install [Elasticsearch]({{page.baseurl}}/install-gde/prereq/elasticsearch.html).
+*  As of Magento 2.4.0, MySQL is no longer used for search.
+You must use [Elasticsearch]({{page.baseurl}}/install-gde/prereq/elasticsearch.html).
 The following Elasticsearch versions are supported:

    *  Elasticsearch 7.x